BlueBubbleWei/SDCND/Term1-P3-Behavioral-Cloning/mywriteup.md

 * Data Augmentation

 Data augmentation is essential to solve this problem, training on data of good driving behavior alone will not result in a working model.
 At the same time data augmentation is also more complex in this case than in a classification task, since for many relevant transformations of the input data, the corresponding labels need to be adjusted in a non-trivial way.
-A bear is a bear whether you flip the image or not, but the steering angle of the perspectively distorted image of a road might need to be adjusted in a non-obvious way.
+The steering angle of the perspectively distorted image of a road might need to be adjusted in a non-obvious way.
 Figuring out how exactly to adjust the steering angle for some transformations turns into a project of its own, and a lot of work goes into it.
 Below I describe the transformations I experimented with and my findings regarding which transformations worked or didn't work, which were useful or unnecessary, and what steering angle adjustments turned out to work well.

 I tested the following image transformations: